jasminex21/internshipDatabase/README.md

  - Figure out how to make Enter count as a line break.
 For now, I've had to use `<br/>` which is obviously not ideal.
  - Ultimate aim is to be able to actually publish this as an app that more people can use.
 This would require user authentication for sure.
 I will also have to figure out how to create/initialize a new database for each new user.
  - Remove the Edit Entries tab once datatables are editable.
 It isn't user-friendly (was only really for me to edit the tables since I couldn't do so directly) and it makes it far too easy to simply delete important info by mistake.
+ - IDEALLY, if everything above is resolved, it would be very cool to deploy this so that anyone can create their own database.
+Right now my SQLite database is stored locally and there isn'y any way to just go to a link and access my stuff, and if someone were to run the app it would only show my stuff.
+User authentication would be nice.
+But not too fancy bc for me personally that's a turn off, keep it simple.
+Just a name, email, password and such.